Bacitracin/ neomycin/ polymyxin ointment

 Generic Name: bacitracin/neomycin/polymyxin (BAS-i-TRAY-sin/NEE-oh-MYE-sin/POL-ee-MIX-in)

-Bacitracin/neomycin/polymyxin ointment is an antibiotic.
-It works by slowing the growth of, or killing, sensitive bacteria on the eye.
+Bacitracin/neomycin/polymyxin ointment is an antibiotic combination.
+It works by killing sensitive bacteria on the skin or in wounds.

 - you are allergic to any ingredient in bacitracin/neomycin/polymyxin ointment